 – Description of fees, including an explanation of what’s provided for the base fee and all possible additional fees

-– Criteria for discharge or eviction
+– Criteria for admission

 – Residence’s liability insurance